khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 The bars on a column chart are presented vertically rather than horizontally, and they can be stacked.
 Stacking can be useful for comparing multiple series.

+When building a column chart, you may or may not need a chart title or x and y axis titles.
+Opt for clarity but, if something is immediately apparent, there isn't any need to repeat unnecessary information.

 ### Line charts

 Todo: Add specific information about line charts